LLNL/GRAPE/README.md

     Usage: grape-installHooks [--noRecurse] [--toInstall=<hook>]...

     Options:
+    --noRecurse           If set, do not recurse into submodules and nested subprojects.
     --toInstall=<hook>    the list of hook-types to install [default: pre-commit pre-push pre-rebase post-commit post-rebase post-merge post-checkout]